-It is entirely likely that small, boutique managers may find that the costs associated with the institutional dollar (euro) are simply too high for them to participate.
-The managers that find this challenge too great may well be content to remain embedded in the private money space, fulfilling the prophecy that institutional participation will indeed force a division in the future model of the hedge fund industry.
+It is entirely likely that small, boutique managers may find the costs associated with the institutional dollar (or euro) are simply too high for them to participate.
+Such managers that find this challenge too great may well be content to remain embedded in the private money space, fulfilling the prophecy that institutional participation will indeed force a division in the future model of the hedge fund industry.
 Should that be the case, the hedge fund industry needs to take note of the likely increased asset allocation to private equity and real estate funds.
-While all three asset classes serve very different purposes, on the whole they remain regarded by the investor as 'alternative' investments and as such are all, to some extent, in competition with each other.
+While all three vehicles serve very different purposes, on the whole they remain regarded by the investor as 'alternative' investments and as such are all, to some extent, in competition with each other.

 Finally, further institutional investment is likely to place greater emphasis and scrutiny on the fund administrator.
-Those companies like Northern Trust who are already geared up for operating in this stringent environment are likely to be the biggest beneficiaries as are their clients.
+Those who are already geared up for operating in this environment are likely to be the biggest beneficiaries.